jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 ## Craftworld Attributes

   ### Alaitoc:
-  - **\[Ability] Fieldcraft:** Hit rolls of attacks made against units with this attribute at a range of more than 12" suffer an Impairment.
+  - **\[Ability] Fieldcraft:** While a model in this unit is more than 12" away from an enemy model, if it would be considered Completely Visible from the point of view of that enemy model, it is considered Partially Obscured instead, and if it would be considered Partially Obscured, it is considered Heavily Obscured instead.
+In addition, when this unit moves through Difficult Ground, its movement is reduced by 1" instead of 2".
+Both of these effects are Command Effects.
   - **\[Stratagem] ?:**
   - **\[Relic] ?:** ?
   - **\[Warlord Trait] ?:**